brentleeper/from_postgres/README.md

 Be sure to set up your DB connections in the sql_config.py file

+usage: python3 from_postgres.py [options]

-usage: This tool exports data from PostGreSQL into one of several formats
+        This tool exports data from PostGreSQL into one of several formats

         Pass option --help for more details.